-The city of Orlando tends to sit in the shadow of Cinderella’s castle and Hogwarts School of Witchcraft & Wizardry, but there is more to offer outside of the hype and legitimate magical sparks of Disney and Universal.
-Orlando and all of Florida offer a great eating scene, spectacular museums, and an exciting history that extends through its sprawling Everglades to glorious beaches, and the Space Coast, which is the home to Kennedy Space Center, before docking at the tip of the state where you will find more splendors in quirky Key West.
+The city of Orlando tends to sit in the shadow of Cinderella’s Castle and Hogwarts School of Witchcraft & Wizardry, but there is more to offer outside of the hype and legitimate magical sparks of Disney and Universal.
+Orlando and all of Florida offers a great eating scene, spectacular museums, and an exciting history that extends through its sprawling Everglades to glorious beaches, and the Space Coast, which is the home to Kennedy Space Center, before docking at the tip of the state where you will find more splendors in quirky Key West.

 There is so much to see, but the weather can be tricky, and the seasons are very different from a tourist’s point of view.
 We have pulled together all we know about Florida weather, its tourist seasons, how to stay safe, and when it is best to go, which depends on your personality and budget to bring you our Orlando Weather Guide! so What is the Weather Like in Orlando, Florida?

 Basic Weather Conditions in Orlando

 Florida is nicknamed the Sunshine State, so don’t get mad when you arrive to receive a serious blast of the hot, hot sun.
 International travelers might be surprised to see endless days of sunshine in Florida.
 While United States cities, as a whole, see an average of 205 sunny days each year, Orlando has 233, and most of them occur from June to September. and most of the non-sunny days still have a large amount of sun and warm weather, just some rain will occur at some point.